Made from scratch

 4. Remove the beef from the marinade and thread it onto the skewers, alternating with pieces of bell pepper and onion.
 Place the flour on a large plate and roll the kebabs in it so that all sides are generously covered.

-oil the grill grate really well or the kebabs will stick.
+5. When ready to cook, oil the grill grate really well or the kebabs will stick.
 Arrange the skewers on the hot grate.
 Grill, turning the kebabs with tongs, until the beef is cooked to taste, 2 to 3 minutes per side (8 to 12 minutes in all), for medium-rare.
 Serve immediately.

 Serves 4

 Note: If you don’t have peanut flour, grind 1 1/4 cups dry-roasted peanuts with 1/4 cup all-purpose flour as fine as possible in a food processor, running the machine in short bursts.
-Take care not to overgrind; peanut flour quickly becomes peanut butter
+Take care not to overgrind; peanut flour quickly becomes peanut butter.

 Chicken, Bacon, Artichoke Pizza